scm-spain/ms-fc--backend-test/README.md

 * Feel free to refactor old code when adding new user stories.
 * Application test coverage must not decrease.
 * Do not use any framework or library not already in the codebase.
-* API contracts can't be changed nor modified any way.
+* API contracts can't be changed or modified any way.

 ### APIs